oss-review-toolkit/ort/website/docs/tools/analyzer.md

 Analysis works by querying the detected package managers; **no modifications** to your existing project source code, like applying build system plugins, are necessary for that to work if the following preconditions are met:

 * All projects use one of the package managers listed below in a reasonably recent version, and they are configured according to common best practices.
-* All projects can be built in a single step out-of-the-box, without any custom confguration being set, like build system properties or environment variables.
+* All projects can be built in a single step out-of-the-box, without any custom configuration being set, like build system properties or environment variables.

 The tree of transitive dependencies per project is written out as part of an [OrtResult](https://github.com/oss-review-toolkit/ort/blob/main/model/src/main/kotlin/OrtResult.kt) in YAML (or JSON, see `-f`) format to a file named `analyzer-result.yml` in the specified output directory (`-o`).
 The output file exactly documents the status quo of all package-related metadata.